 Philanthropy has played an important role in catalyzing the growth of the rare disease research community.
 The Rady Children’s Institute for Genomic Medicine was launched in 2014 with a $120 million gift from the Rady family and a $40 million investment from the Rady Children’s Hospital.
 Sanford Burnham Prebys Medical Discovery Institute (SBP) received a series of large philanthropic donations, including more than $100 million from Conrad Prebys over the last several years.
 The institute has used some of those resources to build out its genomics capabilities and deepen partnerships with the clinical and pharmaceutical communities to advance translational research across disciplines.

 SBP has hosted a Rare Disease Day Symposium for the past seven years.
 It brings patients and their families face to face with scientists and doctors, in the hopes that the collaborations will help solve genetic mysteries.
-The several day event, held February 26-27 2016, was developed around the concept that treatment of rare diseases requires participation and exchange of information among all stakeholders, including granting agencies and philanthropists who help fund the research needed to develop cures or effective treatments for these diseases.
+The several day event, held February 26-27 2016, was developed around the concept that treatment of these diseases requires participation and exchange of information among all stakeholders, including granting agencies and philanthropists who help fund the research needed to develop cures or effective treatments.

 “We have been able to ‘research diagnose’ nearly 200 cases of congenital disorders of glycosylation (CDG) and aid in the discovery of 18 new genetic disorders,” says Hudson Freeze, PhD, organizer of the 7th annual Rare Disease Day symposium at SBP.
 “These families want answers.
 We are so pleased to be able to bring them together and give them the opportunity to meet with researchers and clinicians.
 There is strength in numbers, even if their child is only one of a few cases in the world.”